We were recently asked a probing question by a CIO - “What can AI automate for me that I couldn’t achieve with other simpler automation techniques?”

 Intelligence is defined as "the ability to solve complex problems or make decisions with outcomes benefiting the actor."

-Intelligent Automation is about giving our software systems the ability to do this, elevating our automation beyond simple business rules to being able to handle complex situations and consistently making the optimal decision with less human input.
+Intelligent Automation is about giving our software systems the ability to do this, elevating our automation beyond simple deterministic business rules to being able to handle complex situations and consistently making the optimal decision with less human input.

+Intelligent Automation is an attempt to replicate these very human skills into our automated processing, making our systems behave more in line with an intelligent and motivated employee.
 The opportunity is that by introducing this intelligence into our processing, we can automate significantly more work.
 This means that more tasks can flow straight through the business without human intervention, making everything faster, more efficient and cheaper, whilst also delivering a better customer experience.
+Even better, a system which has been properly Intelligently Automated will take preemptive action based on the framework you have given it.

 An Example